nickhart203/nickhart203/README.md

 - 👋 Hi, I’m @nickhart203, a product designer
-- 👀 I’m interested in product design and react
+- 👀 I’m interested in product design
-- 🌱 I’m currently working on expanding my react prowess
-- 📫 How to reach me: hello.nickhart@gmail.com or on my website https://nickhart.site
+- 📫 How to reach me: nick@opra.design or on our website https://opra.design

 <!---
 nickhart203/nickhart203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.